print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/overview.md

 The 10 economic factors that will be simulated are:

-1. 3-month zero coupon yields (in %)
+1. 3-month zero coupon yields

-2. 10-year zero coupon spread (in %)
+2. 10-year zero coupon spread

 3. NSW home value index